Fairtrade is working with flower farmers and workers to strengthen their businesses and communities.

-The cut flower trade is now a major industry, with global trade estimated to be worth more than $100 billion a year.
+The global cut flower trade is estimated to be worth more than £88 million a year.

 How Fairtrade is making things better

-In 2020, flower farms were severely affected by Covid-19, but Fairtrade provided a lifeline.
-Find out more about the impact of Covid-19 on flower farms – pdf.
+In 2020, flower farms were severely affected by the Covid-19 pandemic, but Fairtrade provided a lifeline.

 Meet Rosemary, a Fairtrade flower worker